onexianjian/v8wiki/Becoming-a-committer.md

 Two other committers need to second your nomination.
 If no one objects in 5 working days (U.S.), you're a committer.
 If anyone objects or wants more information, the committers discuss and usually come to a consensus (within the 5 working days).
 If issues cannot be resolved, there's a vote among current committers.

-Once you get approval from the existing committers, we'll send you instructions for write access to SVN or Git.
+Once you get approval from the existing committers, we'll send you instructions for write access to Git.
 You'll also be added to v8-committers@googlegroups.com.

 In the worst case, this can drag out for two weeks.
 Keep writing patches!
 Even in the rare cases where a nomination fails, the objection is usually something easy to address like "more patches" or "not enough people are familiar with this person's work."